Camel Trophy: Vehicles

-Vehicles

 Camel Trophy originated in 1980 with three Jeep-equipped German teams exploring the Amazon Basin.
 After that first event, the organisers turned to Land Rover for support and over the course of the next twenty years, all of the Land Rover vehicle range were used.
-Range Rover, Land Rover Series III, Land Rover 90, Land Rover 110, Land Rover Defender, Land Rover Discovery, and Freelander vehicles all appeared in the distinctive "sandglow" colour scheme.
+Range Rover, Land Rover Series III, Land Rover 90, Land Rover 110, Land Rover Defender, Land Rover Discovery, and Land Rover Freelander vehicles all appeared in the events in the distinctive "sandglow" colour scheme.

 The cars were heavily modified by Land Rover Special Vehicles with a range of expedition, recovery, and safety equipment, including: